rcdexta/hash19/README.md

                                 {name: 'hulk', power: 'bulk', weapon_id: 3}])
 ```

 will lead to one call to `Weapon#find_all` with params `[1,2,3]` to fetch all weapon details.
-And the final object will be of the form:
+And the final collection will be of the form:
 ```ruby
 super_heroes.to_h #[{'name' => 'iron man', 'power' => 'none', 'weapon' => {'name' => 'jarvis', 'id' => 1}},
                   #{'name' => 'thor', 'power' => 'class 100', 'weapon' => {'name' => 'hammer', 'id' => 2}},
                   #{'name' => 'hulk', 'power' => 'bulk', 'weapon' => {'name' => 'hands', 'id' => 3}}
 ```

-Note that an `injection` always overrides an association trigger sinces the former is eager loaded and latter is lazy loaded that avoiding the `N+1` calls
+Note that `injection` always overrides the association trigger sinces the former is eager loaded and latter is lazy loaded thus avoiding the `N+1` calls

 ## Contributing